-- · Chief Operating Officer

-- Executive General Managers (4)

-- General Counsel & Company
+CEO & Executive Director Chief Financial Officer Chief Investment Officer Chief Operating Officer Executive General Managers (5) Co-Heads of Infrastructure (2) General Counsel & Company Secretary

 Ensure that the financial and human resources of Dexus are efficiently and effectively employed in the achievement of its operational and strategic objectives.
 Meets monthly, or as required.